wwa/FIMjector/README.md

 # Workarounds
 If you build your own RAG/retrievals/tools_call based systems, the only workaround I see is filtering out all FIM strings in call results you submit back to the model.

 If you use OpenAI assistants API / retrievals directly, you're screwed.
 A fix can only be implemented by OpenAI.

 This also works in ChatGPT so beware of clicking any links that model shows you after a web search.
 They can easily be hostile.
-I repored the vulnerability through BugCrowd but nobody was interested.
+I reported the vulnerability through BugCrowd but nobody was interested.